Exabyte-io/documentation/docs/benchmarks/2018-11-12-comparison.md

 Inverse total runtime for the task (in seconds).

-!!!
-Note "Important Notes"
+### Important Notes

 1. We present quick estimates that are extracted based on a limited (1-3) number of runs.
 A more comprehensive study is needed to account for the results of the natural modulations such as the data center load and how the computing nodes are distributed in the data center at the time of benchmarking.

 2. Readers may get better results by tuning the input parameters for the specific hardware and test case.

 ## Results